top of page

 First, what is MBSS/VFSS?

-The Modified Barium Swallow Study (MBSS), also known as a video-fluoroscopic swallow study (VFSS), is a common, older procedure for the assessment of dysphagia.
-It is performed in the video-fluoroscopy (i.e. x-ray) suite at a hospital and involves a Radiologist, a Radiology Technologist, and a Speech-Language Pathologist (i.e. Speech Therapist or "SLP").
-The patient must be seated in an upright position and fed barium coated food while being x-rayed.
+For the MBSS/VFSS, the patient is seated in an upright position (often being unable to service bedbound or Hoyer/Broda patients) and fed barium coated foods and liquids while being x-rayed.
 The MBSS/VFSS study is time limited in order to reduce radiation exposure.
-Due to this time limitation, it cannot account for the impact of fatigue on swallowing.
-Food and liquid consistencies are simulated through the use of liquid barium and barium mixed into foods.
+Due to this time limitation, the study cannot account for the impact of fatigue on swallowing function and safety.
+Additionally, food and liquid consistencies are usually simulated through the use of liquid barium and barium mixed into foods.

-This really comes down to what information is needed, where the patient is located, and if the patient can be transported.
-In some situations, BOTH FEES and MBSS/VFSS may be necessary to completely understand the complexity of the swallowing disorder.
-Current clinical research supports that both FEES and MBSS/VFSS are their own “gold-standards.”
+What assessment is recommended really comes down to what information is needed, where the patient is located, and if the patient can be transported.
+In some situations, both FEES and MBSS/VFSS may be necessary to completely understand the complexity of the swallowing disorder.

 Though both can be considered "gold-standards," FEES has repeatedly demonstrated a sensitivity equal to or greater than MBSS/VFSS in determining whether a patient is exhibiting penetration, aspiration, delay in swallowing initiation, and pharyngeal residue.
 Additionally, FEES provides visualizations of pharyngeal secretions (i.e. throat secretions) that cannot be detected during MBSS/VFSS.